ToddGreenfield/homebridge-nut/README.md

 4. Ensure you have a NUT Client running somewhere.
 For assistance - http://wynandbooysen.com/raspberry-pi-ups-server-using-nut.html.

 This plugin will create a ContactSensor element with BatteryService for each USB returned from your NUT Client.
-* ContactSensorState will show CLOSED for Voltage > 0.0.
+* ContactSensorState will show OPEN if UPS Status starts with OB (On Battery).
 * StatusActive will be true if UPS Load is > 0.
 * StatusFault will be true is NUT is not reachable.
 * BatteryLevel will show the BatteryCharge percent.
 * ChargingState will show Charging, Not Charging (Online and 100%), or Not Chargable (On Battery).
 * StatusLowBattery will be true if low_batt_threshold is breached.
 This can potentially notify you prior to your Nut shutting down its server(s).
+* Input/Output/Battery Voltage will be shown if available, otherwise will show 0 or default values.

 ## Configuration
 Example config.json: